 Other Gear Pieces

-The 3 dungeons above primarily drop Hats, Robes, and Boots.
+The dungeons mentioned above primarily drop Hats, Robes, and Boots.
 Your Ring and Athame are still important, but not as vital.
 You can craft them or use dropped ones.
 Go for ones that offer health, power pips, damage, and maybe heal boost (some examples of these are the bear claws from Wintertusk).
 Check with Ingulf The Grower in Vestrilund to see some nice crafted options.

 Amulets aren’t too important until you reach level 100.
 Try to pick one from the bazaar with a utility card (like a blade or feint).
 At level 100+, you’ll be able to get an amulet that gives you a nice stat boost.
 There are 3 popular choices at high levels: